Law careers

 Passion, dedication and hard work are just three of the qualities needed for this graduate law job.

 From providing specialist legal advice to representing clients in court, tasks vary depending on your area of expertise.
-You'll advise clients on the law and the strength of their case, hold conferences with clients to discuss their situation and provide legal advice, represent clients in court by presenting the case, examining witnesses and giving reasons why the court should support the case, and negotiate settlements with the other side.
+You'll advise clients on the law, hold conferences with clients to discuss their situation, represent clients in court by presenting the case, examine witnesses and give reasons why the court should support the case, as well as negotiate settlements with the other side.

 Discover whether life as a barrister is for you and learn more about Bar courses.